Computing Volumes of Adjacency Polytopes via Draconian Sequences: Notation, background, and translating to draconian sequences

-We now list two more theorems from \cite{Postnikov2009}.
-In the first, $\sum$ denotes the Minkowski sum of polytopes and, given $S \subseteq [N]$, $\Delta_S = \conv\{ e_i \mid i \in S\}$.
 It is also written to reflect our particular context and does not quite capture the full strength of the original statement.
 These two theorems are the last pieces needed to prove the main result of this section: Theorem~\ref{thm: translation}.